 • New York Statewide Coal. of Hispanic Chambers of Commerce v.
 New York City Dep’t of Health & Mental Hygiene, 2013 WL 1343607 (N.Y.
 Sup.
 Ct.
 2013): Invalidating New York City’s “soda ban” on constitutional grounds

 • Walgreen Co. v.
 DEA, No. 12-1397 (D.C.
 Cir. filed Oct.
-10, 2012): Challenging DEA enforcement action and regulatory interpretation of the Controlled Substances Act
+10, 2012): Challenging a Drug Enforcement Administration (DEA) enforcement action and regulatory interpretation of the Controlled Substances Act

 • Community Coalition Against Beverage Taxes v.
 City of Richmond, 3:12-cv-04545 (N.D.
 Cal.
-2012): Obtaining on First Amendment grounds a temporary restraining order and preliminary injunction against city ordinance placing restrictions and burdens on political speech
+2012): Obtaining on First Amendment grounds a temporary restraining order and preliminary injunction against enforcing a city ordinance placing restrictions and burdens on political speech

 • Ctr. for Food Safety v.
 USDA, 844 F. Supp.
 2d 1006 (N.D.
 Cal.
-2012): Defeating challenge to client’s biotechnology crop approval
+2012): Defeating a challenge to the client’s biotechnology crop approval

 Other Complex Litigation